stereolabs/zed-hub-examples/README.md

 The build Dockerfile is **only used for the c++ applications** and is **not part of your app** meaning that it is never package in the .zip file.
 It descibes the image used to compile your c++ code.
 This image is similar to the runtime image (the image used to run your app) but may contain tools required to build the source code and that your runtime image does not need.

-The build Dockerfile is used by the `edge_agent build` command and generate one ore several **binaries**.
+The build Dockerfile is used by the `edge_cli build` command and generate one ore several **binaries**.
 These binaries are then used by the runtime Image described bu the runtime dockerfile.